Curved Koszul duality of algebras over unital versions of binary operads: Conventions, background, and recollections

 \subsection{Factorization homology}

+Let us now briefly introduce factorization homology (as in the previous sections, we do not claim any originality).
 Factorization homology~\cite{AyalaFrancis2015}, also known as topological chiral homology~\cite{BeilinsonDrinfeld2004}, is an invariant of manifolds with coefficients in a homotopy commutative algebra, just like standard homology is an invariant of topological spaces with coefficients in a commutative ring.
-One possible definition of factorization homology is the following~\cite{Francis2013}, which we give for parallelized manifold for simplicity (but a similar definition exists for unparallelized manifold).
+One possible definition of factorization homology is the following~\cite{Francis2013}, which we only give for parallelized manifolds for simplicity.